Matt Gaetz votes for Donald Trump for Speaker of the House in the seventh round - ExBulletin

 Matt Gaetz votes for Donald Trump for Speaker of the House in the seventh round

+Sign up for the daily Inside Washington email for exclusive US coverage and analysis delivered to your inboxGet our free Inside Washington email

-Republican Representative Matt Gaetz voted for former President Donald Trump in the House of Representatives’ seventh attempt to appoint a speaker in a bid to thwart Kevin McCarthy.
+Republican Representative Matt Gaetz voted for former President Donald Trump in the House of Representatives’ seventh attempt to name a speaker, an effort to thwart Kevin McCarthy.

 Mr. Gaetz leads the Republican opposition to Mr. McCarthy, who currently leads the House Republican conference.
 The four-term Republican from Florida is also one of the most vocal supporters of past presidents in Congress.